 - Nerve pain

-This may require a hospital stay.
+If these symptoms occur, a hospital stay may be needed.
 A spinal tap may help determine whether other areas of the nervous system have been infected.

 When to Contact a Health Professional

-Call your health care provider if you lose movement in your face, or you have a rash on your face that occurs with facial weakness.
+Call your health care provider if you lose movement in your face, or you have a rash on your face and facial weakness.

 Prevention of Ramsay Hunt syndrome

-There is no known way to prevent Ramsay Hunt syndrome, but taking medication early in the course of the symptoms can improve recovery.
+There is no known way to prevent Ramsay Hunt syndrome, but treating it with medication soon after symptoms develop can improve recovery.